 As you can see, each life insurance option has its own set of advantages and disadvantages that you’ll have to weigh based on your specific situation.
 Each person has different needs when it comes to life insurance protection.

-Are Pre-Existing Health Problems An Issue?
+Are Pre-Existing Health Problems An Issue for Seniors?

 The great thing about burial life insurance is that there are a long list of pre-existing health problems that are not a huge factor in obtaining insurance.
 Depending on the extent of the medical issue, the insurance policy will be graded on a tier like basis.
 This is called a Graded Benefit policy in the life insurance industry.
 For more serious types of health problems, the benefit of the policy may not be 100 percent payable until a couple of years out from the start of the policy.

 There are those who tend to believe a graded policy is not worth the costs for someone who is over 80 years old.
 However, if the policyholder can’t obtain any other type of insurance due to serious medical issues, a graded policy is certainly better than nothing because they are guaranteed to be issued no matter what medical conditions that someone has.
 Regardless, the acceptance of most people with pre-existing conditions is one of the best benefits associated with life insurance policies for an 80 plus year old.